2018 Long Weekends in the Philippines and the Best Things to Do

 We listed fun and exciting adventures for the Philippines long weekend 2018.

 Got a hobby you have been putting off for a long time?
 Do you want to learn calligraphy, photography, painting, or Photoshop?
 Then, now is the time to seize the day.
 Meet new people with the same interests as you.

-You can start by searching groups in social media and find nearby influencers.
+You can start by searching groups on social media and finding nearby influencers.
 Learn new things and find other venues to destress once you need to get back to work.

 Do Staycation with Friends